lofar-astron/factor/docs/source/parset.rst

         (default = 10.0).

     peel_flux_Jy
-        Peel the calibrator for sources above this flux density (default = 25.0).
+        Peel the calibrator for sources above this flux density in Jy (default = 25.0).
         When activated, the calibrator is peeled using a supplied sky model and the facet is then imaged as normal.
 Note: for each source that should be peeled, a sky model must be specified in the directions file in the